 The Complexity of Time-Phased Planning

 In observing real projects, this process of maintaining continually altering time-phased constraints has resulted in many companies that have migrated to this approach being unable to keep up with the maintenance.
 A significant reason is that the software vendor overestimates the amount of time and resources that the implementing company can allocate to this task.
-This causes the system to become out of date, and for the system to then fall into disrepair with respect at least to its use for constrained based planning.
+This causes the system to become out of date and for the system to then fall into disrepair with respect at least to its use for constrained-based planning.

 We decided to dispense with time-phased planning for our planning software due to this observation.

 Therefore we use average constraints that adjust per unit (either procured or produced) and calculate an average.
 This allows the system to be more easily maintained.
 We calculate an average inventory level, as well as an average consumption of resources.
 It is a different approach than any we have seen in other software vendors.
-There may come a time where we to move to time-phased planning (although more simple than what is offered by other vendors), but to do so would require much larger investments in time from customers to support the planning process and the data acquisition and maintenance than we have seen.
+There may come a time where we move to time-phased planning (although more simple than what is offered by other vendors), but doing so would require much larger investments in time from customers to support the planning process and the data acquisition maintenance we have seen.